yewstack/docs/src/concepts/components/emitevents.md

 ```

-Like for the properties a compilatioin error will be raised in case you omitted to bind a mandatory event.
+Like for the properties a compilation error will be raised in case you omitted to bind a mandatory event.
 The message could be something like:

 > no method named `build` found for struct `components::comp4::PropsBuilder<...PropsBuilderStep_missing_required_prop_name>` in the current scope
 > method not found in `...::PropsBuilder<...PropsBuilderStep_missing_required_prop_name>`rustc(E0599)